International law journal Of London

 He has participated in drafting resolutions at the United Nations Human Rights Council (UNHRC), forming the rationale for motions which were submitted by the government of India at the International Court of Justice (ICJ), and has assisted the government of Palestine by working with various United Nations Officials.

-Currently an honorary Goodwill Ambassador/Aide-De-Camp/Colonel for the Governor's Office of the State of Kentucky and a consultant at the reputed think tank South Asia Analysis Group.
+Currently an honorary Goodwill Ambassador/Aide-De-Camp/Colonel for the Governor's Office of the State of Kentucky and an analyst at the reputed think tank South Asia Analysis Group.

 He regularly writes/edits articles and has published in reputable outlets such as the 100+ year old newspaper The Harvard Crimson, Harvard International Review (HIR), Eurasia Review, International Journal of Research associated with the Indian Institute of Technology (IIT), and Peace Palace Library which services the ICJ.